 - 4 slices (2 oz) thin sliced prosciutto

 Lightly spray asparagus spears with olive oil cooking spray.
 Season with fresh cracked pepper and divide into 4 bundles.

-Bundle 1/4 of the asparagus and wrap a slice of prosciutto around it.
+Bundle 1/4 of the asparagus together and wrap a slice of prosciutto around it.
 Place on a baking dish seam side down.
-Repeat with remaining, place on baking

 - Herbed Spaghetti Squash – Emerill (bookcasefoodie.wordpress.com)

 - Never Fail Roast Vegetables: A Dish for All Seasons (currentmom.com)